A movement for patients, relatives and carers. Harnessing the patient voice to build confidence in the use of patient data for research and analysis.

 ||use MY data at the PHE Cancer Data and Outcomes Conference

-The conference will explore how data is being used across the patient pathway, from prevention, early diagnosis and treatment through to patient experience, quality of life and patient outcomes.
-The conference provides a national focus for access to patient data.
+The conference provided a national focus for access to patient data.
+It explored how data is being used across the patient pathway, from prevention, early diagnosis and treatment through to patient experience, quality of life and patient outcomes.

-use MY data is taking part in two sessions:
+use MY data took part in two sessions:

 Tuesday, 13 June, 1625 to 1730

-- Hear recent examples of data activity where patients and the public have been equal partners or in the driving seat
+- heard recent examples of data activity where patients and the public have been equal partners or in the driving seat

 Wednesday, 14 June, 1345 to 1500